brieselanger/wingpod_proc/README.md

 * `data/` - wind barb png's for kmz export and X-Plane test data (latter not in use).
 * `doc/` - master thesis and presentation in german which cover the physical/technical background.
 * `lib/` - several python functions.
 They are organized according their purpose (loading data, calculating wind, exporting etc.).
-* `script_graveyard/` - old (faulty) scripts went in there, not in use.
+* `script_graveyard/` - old scripts went in there, not in use.
 * `testdata/` - test data for test.py routine.
 * `tools/` - parser tool to split concatenated raw data files by looking for logger START/STOP statements (Bash shell only).
 ___

-## Known issues and To-Do's
+## Known issues and To-Do's (maybe...):

-* Calibration routines are still missing.
+* Calibration routines are not automated.
 * Way to much RAM gets allocated, if a high upsampling rate (upsmpl_rate >100) was selected or the raw data files are quite extensive (several hours of data).
 No investigation has been done so far in this regard.
-* Comma seperated output file is HUGE, compression takes ages.
+* Comma seperated output file is HUGE and compression takes ages.
 At least a formatted output would be nice to save as much symbols as possible.
 * Some sort of verbose output would be nice (processing time, mean values for wind components, plots, packages versions etc...).

 ___